François Englert

-François, Baron Englert (/fr/; born 6 November 1932) is a Belgian theoretical physicist and 2013 Nobel Prize laureate.
+François, Baron Englert (/fr/; 6 November 1932 – 18 June 2026) was a Belgian theoretical physicist and 2013 Nobel Prize laureate.

-Englert is professor emeritus at the Université libre de Bruxelles (ULB), where he is a member of the Service de Physique Théorique.
-He is also a Sackler Professor by Special Appointment in the School of Physics and Astronomy at Tel Aviv University and a member of the Institute for Quantum Studies at Chapman University in California.
+Englert was professor emeritus at the Université libre de Bruxelles (ULB), where he was a member of the Service de Physique Théorique.
+He was also a Sackler Professor by Special Appointment in the School of Physics and Astronomy at Tel Aviv University and a member of the Institute for Quantum Studies at Chapman University in California.
 He was awarded the 2010 J. J. Sakurai Prize for Theoretical Particle Physics (with Gerry Guralnik, C. R. Hagen, Tom Kibble, Peter Higgs, and Robert Brout), the Wolf Prize in Physics in 2004 (with Brout and Higgs) and the High Energy and Particle Prize of the European Physical Society (with Brout and Higgs) in 1997 for the mechanism which unifies short and long range interactions by generating massive gauge vector bosons.

-Englert has made contributions in statistical physics, quantum field theory, cosmology, string theory and supergravity.
-He is the recipient of the 2013 Prince of Asturias Award in technical and scientific research, together with Peter Higgs and CERN.
+Englert made contributions in statistical physics, quantum field theory, cosmology, string theory, and supergravity.
+He was the recipient of the 2013 Prince of Asturias Award in technical and scientific research, together with Peter Higgs and CERN.

 Englert was awarded the 2013 Nobel Prize in Physics, together with Peter Higgs for the discovery of the Brout–Englert–Higgs mechanism.

 Early life

-François Englert is a Holocaust survivor.
-He was born in a Belgian Jewish family.
+François Englert was a Holocaust survivor.
+He was born on 6 November 1932, into a Belgian Jewish family.
 During the German occupation of Belgium in World War II, he had to conceal his Jewish identity and live in orphanages and children's homes in the towns of Dinant, Lustin, Stoumont and, finally, Annevoie-Rouillon.
-These towns were eventually liberated by the US Army.
+The U.S. Army eventually liberated these towns.

 Academic career

-He graduated as an electromechanical engineer in 1955 from the Free University of Brussels (ULB) where he received his PhD in physical sciences in 1959.
+Englert graduated as an electromechanical engineer in 1955 from the Free University of Brussels (ULB) where he received his PhD in physical sciences in 1959.
 From 1959 until 1961, he worked at Cornell University, first as a research associate of Robert Brout and then as assistant professor.
-He then returned to the ULB, where he became a university professor and was joined there by Robert Brout who, in 1980, with Englert coheaded the theoretical physics group.
+He then returned to the ULB, where he became a university professor and was joined there by Brout who, in 1980, with Englert coheaded the theoretical physics group.
 In 1998 Englert became professor emeritus.
-In 1984 Englert was first appointed as a Sackler Professor by Special Appointment in the School of Physics and Astronomy at Tel-Aviv University.
-Englert joined Chapman University's Institute for Quantum Studies in 2011, where he serves as a distinguished visiting professor.
+In 1984 Englert was first appointed a Sackler Professor by Special Appointment in the School of Physics and Astronomy at Tel-Aviv University.
+Englert joined Chapman University's Institute for Quantum Studies in 2011, where he served as a distinguished visiting professor.